Don't Ask My Neighbors

 "Don't Ask My Neighbors" is a song recorded by R&B group the Emotions released as a single in 1977 by Columbia Records.
 The single reached No. 7 on the Billboard Hot Soul Singles chart.

 Overview

 "Don't Ask My Neighbors" was composed by Skip Scarborough and produced by EWF bandleader Maurice White.

-The single's b-side was a song called Love's What's Happenin'.
-Both songs came from The Emotions' 1977 album Rejoice.
+The single's B-side was "Love's What's Happenin'".
+Both songs came from the Emotions' 1977 album Rejoice.